-Just like how every woman needs a little black dress, every backyard flock needs black chicken breeds.
+Just like every woman needs a little black dress — every backyard flock needs black chicken breeds.
 Why?
-Because it’s a beautiful and elegant color!
+Because they are beautiful, elegant, and classy…and every flock should have at least one classy chick. 🐥

 You’ll discover your options in this ultimate list of black chicken breeds!